What is India VIX Index? Calculation, Meaning, Range & Volatality

 Volatility Ratio

-This is expected to make the volatility label more responsive to recent market trends and solve any previous concerns.
-The volatility ratio so obtained will be mapped to labels by using the table below:
+The Volatility Ratio (VR) helps make the volatility label more responsive to recent market trends and addresses earlier concerns.
+The VR values are mapped to labels as follows:

-For smallcases where the manager has not prescribed any weights, equal weights will continue to be assumed for calculations.
+For smallcases without specified weights from the manager, equal weights will be used for all calculations.

-• For Equities Traders: The VIX index in India informs both intraday and short-term traders about changes in market volatility.
-By keeping track of India VIX today and its movements, traders can anticipate market shifts more effectively.
+- For Equities Traders: India VIX shows intraday and short-term traders how market volatility is changing.
+By watching India VIX today and its movement, you can better predict market trends.

-• Long-Term Investors: Long-term investors, who typically focus on the bigger picture, are less concerned about short-term volatility.
-It indicates rising volatility; they might consider increasing their hedges, often using put options to hedge their positions.
+- Long-Term Investors: Long-term investors focus on the bigger picture and are less worried about short-term volatility.
+However, if volatility rises, they might increase hedges, often using India VIX options to protect their positions.

 What are the Applications of India VIX in the Indian Market?